WorldFirst does not accept private clients. View popular WorldFirst alternatives here.

 World First’s Exchange Rate & Fees

-Exchange rate margins are no longer fixed and businesses who send larger volumes will find they achieve a lower exchange rate spread than those making smaller payments.
+Businesses who send larger volumes will find they achieve a lower exchange rate spread than those making smaller payments.
 Since bringing an end to its fixed margin policy, some customers have criticised WorldFirst for being more expensive, whilst many other customers still feel the exchange rates offered are excellent.
-From our perspective, we were surprised WorldFirst ever decided on a fixed-margin policy given the added-value activities they offer and we couldn’t see how this business model would be sustainable.
+A cap of 0.75% is also very reasonable – many other money transfer providers will charge around 1.5-2% for small sums and major banks can charge 2.5%+.
+From our perspective, we were surprised WorldFirst ever decided on a fixed-margin policy given the added-value they offer and we couldn’t see how this business model would be sustainable.
 The rates still appear to be good, all-be-it not as cheap as purely online providers like Wise and CurrencyFair.
-The model now adopted by WorldFirst is perfectly fine – it’s what some of the leading currency brokers like moneycorp and Currencies Direct also operate – we just feel it was a bit of an own goal for the firm to ever try a fixed margin approach.
+The model now adopted by WorldFirst is perfectly fine – it’s what some of the leading currency brokers like moneycorp and Currencies Direct also operate – but with the added benefit of a 0.75% cap on currency exchange.
+We just feel it was a bit of an own goal for the firm to ever try a fixed margin approach and cause unnecessary damage to the brand.

 Global Reach & Service